paschels/PD_one_over_f/README.md

 # PD_one_over_f
 This repository contains scripts for the estimation of MEG 1/f-exponent's dynamics in Parkinson's disease patients and healthy controls presented in the manuscript:

-Helson, P., Vinding, M. C., Lundqvist, Svenningsson, P. & Kumar, A. (2022).
+Helson, P., Lundqvist, D., Svenningsson, P., Vinding, M. C. & Kumar, A. (2022).
 Cortex-wide topography of 1/f-exponent in Parkinson’s disease. *Preprint version very soon.*

 For more information about procedure, please refer to the paper.